billkendrick/gemdrop_deluxe/README.txt

 You can tell how many gems you are carrying by looking at the little guy at the bottom of the screen.
 If you carry none, you'll see none.
 If you carry 1 or 2, you'll see gems on one or both sides of him.
 If you carry 3 or more, you'll just see a collection of gems.
-(Knowing if you have more than 3 doesn't matter, since it will definitely be a match anyway.)
+(Knowing whether or not you have more than 3 doesn't really matter, since it will definitely be a match anyway.)

 Getting a match of three or more gets rid of that column of matching gems, as well as any matching gems adjacent to the column, and gems adjacent